EPA chief pledges to hold train company accountable over Ohio toxic train disaster as residents' frustrations grow

 Hundreds of East Palestine residents attended a town hall Wednesday night to express their frustrations and mounting distrust.
 The train operator had agreed to attend but later pulled out of the event due to safety concerns.

-He encouraged people with any symptoms, or pets with symptoms, to seek medical attention.
+Regan visited the town Thursday and observed some of the remediation efforts following the hazardous train derailment.
+He said the state has primary responsibility over the scene but the EPA was prepared to partner and provide necessary resources.

-"We need for this information to get to the state health department so that we can coordinate and be sure that people are getting the help that they need."
+"We are testing for the full breadth of toxic chemicals that were on that train that was spilled.
+We have the capabilities to detect every single adverse impact that would result from that spill, and that's what we're doing," he said.

-Regan added: "We are testing for the full breadth of toxic chemicals that were on that train that was spilled.
-We have the capabilities to detect every single adverse impact that would result from that spill, and that's what we're doing."
+Meanwhile, Ohio Gov. Mike DeWine said Thursday he has requested the Centers for Disease Control and Prevention immediately send medical experts to East Palestine to evaluate and counsel community members with questions or health symptoms.

-Also on Thursday, four US senators representing Ohio and Pennsylvania signed letters to the EPA and the National Transportation Safety Board pushing for answers about the agency's response.
-The letter requests more information on their plans and ability to respond to the derailment, long-term effects on the environment and how Norfolk Southern would be held accountable.
+In anticipation of rainfall, emergency response teams have plans in place to prevent contaminants not yet removed from the derailment site from washing into local waterways during the storms, DeWine said in a statement.

-The town hall on Wednesday night included comments from frustrated residents unsure of their safety.
+Wednesday night's town hall was filled with comments from frustrated residents unsure of their safety.

 "Is it OK to still be here?
 Are my kids safe?
 Are the people safe?
 Is the future of this community safe?"
 East Palestine resident Lenny Glavan told reporters at the meeting.
 "We all know the severity of that question, and what's at stake.
 Some people think they are downplaying; some people don't think so -- let's find out."